briandconnelly/nicheconstruct/paper/02_methods.md

 Following @HANKSHAW, we begin simulations with sparse populations.
 Subpopulations are first seeded at all patches with size $S(p_{0})$ and cooperator proportion $p_{0}$.
-The population is then thinned to create empty patches.
+The population is then thinned.
 Each individual survives this bottleneck with probability $\sigma$.
 Starting from this initial state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
-Dilution thins the population to support growth in the next cycle.
+Dilution reduces the population to support growth in the next cycle.
-Each individual remains with probability $d$, regardless of allelic state.
+Each individual remains with probability $d$, regardless of its genotype.

 ## Simulation Source Code and Software Dependencies